 Branching out and writing about topics you might not know as much about and will be required to do some research.
 This doesn’t mean you won’t find it more fun or interesting, but it allows you to find a deeper level of enjoyment, because it’s new.

 You’ll find that ‘fun’ is only a part of what defines enjoyment.
-Some writers tell me they can’t stand the art of writing fiction, but I’ve learned to jump into it with both feet and have had a lot of success.
+Some writers tell me they can’t stand the art of writing fiction, but I’ve learned to jump into it with both feet and have had a lot of success, at least when it comes to writing a draft.
 It’s made me enjoy my writing more.

 2) If you enjoy what you’re writing it will show.